Studying the GRAiNITA concept: first test beam results: Introduction

 Access to the full physics potential of a future high-energy $e^+ e^-$ collider, such as the FCC-ee, particularly in the domain of flavour physics at the $Z^0$ pole, necessitates the development of innovative and cost-effective electromagnetic calorimeters.
 These detectors must ensure sufficient energy resolution to avoid limiting the reconstruction of decay modes involving photons, neutral pions, or electrons.
 For the innovative GRAiNITA calorimeter concept the successive layers of scintillator and absorber materials of a conventional Shashlik detector are replaced by millimetric grains of high-atomic number and high-density inorganic scintillator crystals, evenly distributed in a bath of transparent high-density liquid.
 The light yielded by the grains remains close to the production zone because of reflection/refraction at the grain liquid interface and can be collected towards the photodetectors by means of wavelength shifting (WLS) fibres running along the detection length, with a design similar to a conventional sampling calorimeter.

 A small-scale GRAiNITA prototype, employing millimetric grains of ZnWO$_4$ crystals, was constructed to perform an initial validation of the detector concept.
-Experimental results confirmed that the scintillation signal remains localized near its production point and that a substantial number of photo-electrons are generated~\cite{Barsuk:2023uva}, thereby providing strong evidence supporting the viability of the GRAiNITA design.
-In particular, measurements using several hundred cosmic muons yielded approximately 400 photo-electrons for an estimated deposited energy of about 40 MeV, indicating the potential to achieve an energy resolution contribution from photo-electron statistics at the level of $1\%/\sqrt{E}$.
-Simulation studies using a simplified set-up with GEANT4~\cite{G4} have shown that the 1\% term worsens to about 2\% when including the sampling fluctuations~\cite{bib:IEEE2021}.
+Indeed, ZnWO$_4$ is a well suited non-hygroscopic inorganic scintillator material for GRAiNITA of high density 7.87 g/cm$^3$), effective atomic number (61) with a good light yield ($\sim$ 9000 photoelectrons /MeV)~\cite{Grassman:1985JoL,Holl:12684} and grains can be obtained via spontaneous crystallization from a flux melt~\cite{bib:Yamada}.
+Measurements using several hundred cosmic muons yielded approximately 400 photo-electrons for an estimated deposited energy of about 40 MeV~\cite{Barsuk:2023uva}, indicating the potential to achieve an energy resolution contribution from photo-electron statistics at the level of $1\%/\sqrt{E}$.
+Simulation studies with a simplified GEANT4 set-up~\cite{G4} indicate that the 1\% term degrades to approximately 2\%~\cite{bib:IEEE2021} as a result of event-to-event sampling fluctuations in the partition of deposited energy between the scintillator grains, which contribute to the detected signal, and the inter-grain heavy liquid, which does not.
 This term is smaller than in usual sampling calorimeter due to the smallness of the grains and the high density of the scintillator.

 This publication has two goals: first to verify the stochastic term from larger and better controlled data samples and, more importantly, to perform a first investigation of the contribution to the energy resolution of the constant term due to potential non-uniformity response of the detector.
 Both aspects using the same small-scale GRAiNITA prototype were studied using muon and pion beams at CERN.